CloudDesk/asset-management-backend/PICKLIST_API_PRODUCTION_SUMMARY.md

 - Proper error handling
 - Production-ready responses

+### v2 API:
+- Enhanced grouping for UI-optimized data structures
+- Nested grouping for hierarchical picklist relationships
+- Single API call for all picklist types in structured format
+- Perfect for Admin Panel dropdowns and dependent field displays
+- Backward compatible with v1 flat responses

 **Test Results:** ✅ All 11 tests passed including edge cases and error handling.

+**API Versions:**
+- **v1** - Full-featured API with pagination, filtering, sorting, and basic grouping
+- **v2** - Enhanced API optimized for Admin Panel UI with advanced grouping capabilities

-The API is ready for production deployment and integration with your frontend applications.
+Both API versions are ready for production deployment and integration with your frontend applications.
+Use v1 for standard list operations and v2 for UI-optimized grouped displays.